 Wieczorek, Michał, Fiachra O’Brolchain, Yashar Saghai, and Bert Gordijn.
 2022.
 "The ethics of self-tracking.
 A comprehensive review of the literature."
 Ethics & Behavior: 1-33.

-Saghai, Y. 2021.
+Saghai, Yashar.
+2021.
 "Subversive future seeks like-minded model: On the mismatch between visions of food sovereignty futures and quantified scenarios of global food futures."
 Ethics and International Affairs: 51-67.

 Saghai, Yashar.
 2018.
 "Theorizing justice in health research contexts."
 In Beyond Consent: Seeking Justice in Research, edited by J. Kahn, A. Mastroianni, and J. Sugarman.
 Second edition, pp. 187-207.
 Oxford University Press: New York, NY.